 Microsoft has always upgraded and transformed their products according to the changing business needs along with time.
-Microsoft Teams is a great example of such a vision that will make working together easier, simpler and more efficient in the coming days.
-Microsoft Teams is slowly taking the place of Skype for Business.
+Microsoft Teams is a great example of such a vision.
+Teams will make working together easier, simpler and more efficient in the coming days.
+It is slowly taking the place of Skype for Business.
 There are a lot of positive things included in this change.

 Microsoft Teams can not only let everyone in your organization communicate, but also store documents.
 Doesn’t matter whether the requirement is for a video conference, voice call or messaging, Teams can handle it all with ease.
 For both small businesses and large enterprises, following a definite path to roll out Microsoft Teams will make the process easier.
 By utilizing the resources well, you can achieve a good intranet portal experience.

 The best strategy will be to set a small team of users as early adopters.
 Create first teams and channels with these early adopters.
 Let them kick-start the process by collaborating, sharing and communicating.
 This way, you can find the right people who can make the entire organization adapt to the new environment quickly.